Code of Conduct

 After a Report

-If you disagree with, or do not understand, a moderation decision you can file an appeal using the tool linked to in the email you receive.
+If you disagree with or do not understand a moderation decision, you can file an appeal using the link in the email you receive.
 Appeals abide by a few rules:

 1. Be respectful.
 If your appeal is disrespectful, it’s unlikely to be approved.